mirajdesai1/Marble-Solitaire/README.md

 Marble Solitaire game that can be played through the console.

 ## Description of Game
 A game played on a board of a given shape consisting of a number of holes of which all but one are initially filled with marbles.
-The goal is to remove all marbles but one by jumping marbles from one side of an occupied marble hole to an empty space, removing the marble which was jumped over.
+The goal is to remove all marbles by jumping marbles from one side of an occupied marble hole to an empty space, removing the marble which was jumped over.

 ## To Play
 In the MarbleSolitaire main function pass in: